Wearable Devices Ltd. (WLDS) Shares Rise Despite Market Challenges

-The stock price of Wearable Devices Ltd. (NASDAQ: WLDS) has surged by 1.51 when compared to previous closing price of 1.99, but the company has seen a 43.26% gain in its stock price over the last five trading sessions.
+Wearable Devices Ltd. (NASDAQ: WLDS)’s stock price has gone rise by 0.96 in comparison to its previous close of 2.08, however, the company has experienced a 3.96% increase in its stock price over the last five trading days.

 Is It Worth Investing in Wearable Devices Ltd. (NASDAQ: WLDS) Right Now?